 Conditions we manage

-St John of God Eye Clinic is a subspecialty eye clinic with a focus on retinal conditions and cataract surgery.
+St John of God Eye Clinic is a subspecialty eye clinic with a focus on retinal conditions, cataract surgery, lid & oculoplastic surgery and pterygium surgery, but we see patients with a wide range of eye conditions.

 We welcome referrals for….